 Do You Need Chiropractic X-Rays?

-You go to one chiropractor and they tell you they will not start your treatment without full spine x-rays.
+You go to one chiropractor with neck pain or back pain and they tell you they will not start your treatment without full spine x-rays.
 Then you go to a different chiropractor with the exact same symptoms and they will tell you x-rays are not needed at all.
-Does it get any more confusing?
+Does it get any more confusing than this?

-In this blog we will explain when you need X-rays and when you don’t, but before we discuss if you need x-rays though, let’s clear up what you can and can’t see on an x-ray.
+In this blog we will explain when you need X-rays and when you don’t, but before we discuss if you need x-rays, let’s clear up what you can and can’t see on an x-ray.